Please update your browser.

 As the business continued to grow, Urban Roots Inc. eventually needed more capital, so they turned to the Entrepreneurs of Color Fund, a loan program supported by JPMorgan Chase and managed by local nonprofit partners Accion and Local Initiatives Support Corporation (LISC).
 The Entrepreneurs of Color Fund helps diverse entrepreneurs access the capital and the technical assistance they need to expand, and recently the fund has exceeded $9 million with additional corporate supporters.

-LISC approved Urban Roots for a $400,000 small business loan.
+LISC approved Urban Roots for a small business loan over $400,000.
 That gave the Williams’ the money they needed to take their business to the next level.
 “We were able to refinance our debt at a lower rate,” Tiffany Williams recalls.

 It also gave them the capital they needed to purchase a physical location for their business.
 “We had equipment at two locations and we were getting our mail at a UPS store,” Jimmie says.
 “Now, we have our own facility.”